HM Prison Holloway

-HM Prison Holloway was a closed category prison for adult women and young offenders in Holloway, London, England, operated by His Majesty's Prison Service.
-It was the largest women's prison in western Europe, until its closure in 2016.
+HM Prison Holloway was a closed-category prison for adult women and young offenders in Holloway, London, England, operated by His Majesty's Prison Service.
+Opened in 1852 as a mixed-sex prison and made female-only in 1903, it was the largest women's prison in western Europe until its closure in 2016.

 History

-Holloway prison was opened in 1852 as a mixed-sex prison, but due to growing demand for space for female prisoners, particularly due to the closure of Newgate, it became female-only in 1903.
+Holloway was opened in 1852 as a mixed-sex prison, but due to growing demand for space for female prisoners, particularly due to the closure of Newgate, it became female-only in 1903.

 Before the First World War, Holloway was used to imprison those suffragettes who broke the law.
-These included Emmeline Pankhurst, Emily Davison, Constance Markievicz (also imprisoned for her part in the Irish Rebellion), Charlotte Despard, Mary Richardson, Dora Montefiore, Hanna Sheehy-Skeffington, and Ethel Smyth.
+These included Emmeline Pankhurst, Emily Davison, Constance Markievicz (also imprisoned for her part in the Irish Rebellion), Charlotte Despard, Mary Richardson, Dora Montefiore, Hanna Sheehy-Skeffington and Ethel Smyth.
+Constance Lytton was imprisoned twice: first under her real name, as a lady, the second time under the pseudonym Jane Warton, as a working-class woman.

-In 1959, Joanna Kelley became Governor of Holloway.
+In 1959 Joanna Kelley became Governor of Holloway.
 Kelley ensured that long-term prisoners received the best accommodation and they were allowed to have their own crockery, pictures and curtains.
 The prison created "family" groups of prisoners, group therapy and psychiatrists to support some prisoners where required.

-In 1965, there was a change in responsibilities and the Probation Service was tasked with looking after prisoners once they had served their sentence.
+In 1965 there was a change in responsibilities and the Probation Service was tasked with looking after prisoners once they had served their sentence.
 Kelley was not keen on the idea.
-With Kelley's encouragement they formed the Griffins Society.
-The name of the society came from the statues of two griffins that had been either side of the gates as women entered Holloway.
+With Kelley's encouragement, the Holloway Discharged Prisoners' Aide Society reformed into the Griffins Society, the name coming from the statues of two griffins that had been either side of the entrance gates to Holloway.
+The Griffins Society provided more services than its previous iteration, including accommodations for discharged prisoners, a meeting ground for imprisoned mothers and their children, a psychotherapy group, and a coffee bar.
+By 1994 the Society offered five hostels for discharged women, holding up to 65 women, and enabling a great deal of independence to former prisoners seeking to re-establish life after release.

-Until 1991, the Prison was staffed by Home Office appointed, female Prison Officers.
+Until 1991 the prison was staffed by female prison officers appointed by the Home Office.
 Male hospital officers from Pentonville were on weekly secondments until 1976.
 Their mission was to provide support for the agency nurses who worked in Holloway.
-However, The first 'Male, basic grade' Prison Officer to be posted to HMP Holloway in its (Female inmates only) history, was Prison Officer (Trg) Thomas Ainsworth, who joined the establishment direct from HMP College Wakefield in May 1991.
+The first 'Male, basic grade' Prison Officer to be posted to HMP Holloway in its (Female inmates only) history, was Prison Officer (Trg) Thomas Ainsworth, who joined the establishment direct from HMP College Wakefield in May 1991.

-After the death from suicide in January 2016 of inmate Sarah Reed, a paranoid schizophrenic being held on remand, the subsequent inquest in July 2017 identified failings in the care system.
+After the death from suicide in January 2016 of Sarah Reed, a paranoid schizophrenic being held on remand at Holloway, the subsequent inquest in July 2017 identified failings in the care system.
 Shortly after Reed died, a report concluded she was unfit to plead at a trial.